huggingface/blog/openvino.md

 ## Now it's your turn
 ​

 As you can see, it's pretty easy to shrink and accelerate your models with 🤗 Optimum Intel and OpenVINO.
-If you'd like to get started, please visit the [Optimum Intel](https://github.com/huggingface/optimum-intel) repository, and don't forget to give it a star :star:.
+If you'd like to get started, please visit the [Optimum Intel](https://github.com/huggingface/optimum-intel) repository, and don't forget to give it a star ⭐.
 You'll also find additional examples [there](https://huggingface.co/docs/optimum/intel/optimization_ov).
 If you'd like to dive deeper into OpenVINO, the Intel [documentation](https://docs.openvino.ai/latest/index.html) has you covered.

 ​

 Give it a try and let us know what you think.
 We'd love to hear your feedback on the Hugging Face [forum](https://discuss.huggingface.co/c/optimum), and please feel free to request features or file issues on [Github](https://github.com/huggingface/optimum-intel).

 ​

 Have fun with 🤗 Optimum Intel, and thank you for reading.

 ​